eclipse-openj9/openj9/doc/compiler/jitserver/Networking.md

 # Networking

+This document describes the networking component of JITServer that enables client and server to exchange messages.

 The implementation resides within the `runtime/compiler/net` directory.
-There is a base class `CommunicationStream`, which is specialized for both the client and server in `J9ClientStream` and `J9ServerStream`.
+There is a listener thread `TR_Listener` and a base class `CommunicationStream`, which is specialized for both the client and server in `ClientStream` and `ServerStream`.

 Encryption via TLS (OpenSSL) is optionally supported.
-See [Getting started with JITServer](Usage.md) for encryption setup instructions.
+See ["Getting started with JITServer"](Usage.md) for encryption setup instructions.

 If a network error occurs, `JITServer::StreamFailure` is thrown.

+## `TR_Listener`

+Implementation of a server's "listener" thread that waits for network connection requests.
+Server creates this thread and then invokes `TR_Listener::serveRemoteCompilationRequests`, which will open a TCP socket and `poll` it for new connection requests.
+Once such request is detected, a new `ServerStream` is initialized, establishing a communication stream between client's and server's compilation threads.
+The stream is then assigned to a compilation request entry that gets added to the compilation queue.

+If encryption is required, the listener thread will also setup the necessary context for the server side.

 ## `CommunicationStream`

-Implements basic functionality such as stream initialization (with/without TLS), reading/writing objects to streams, and stream cleanup.
-Uses TCP sockets for network communication.
+The base stream class that implements functionality for reading/writing JITServer messages to/from an open file descriptor.
+It also configures common stream parameters and cleans up. `CommunicationStream` uses `Message` and `MessageBuffer` classes to read/write messages.
+To learn more about those, read ["JITServer Messaging Protocol"](Messaging.md).

-## `J9ClientStream`
+## `ClientStream`

-One instance per compilation thread.
+Extends `CommunicationStream` to implement an interface for clients to communicate with a server.
+One instance per active client compilation thread.

 Typically, this is only interacted with through the function `handleServerMessage` in `JITClientCompilationThread.cpp`.
 An instance is created for a new compilation inside `remoteCompile`, and the `buildCompileRequest` method is then called on it to begin the compilation.

+If encryption is required, client stream will initialize necessary context and open an SSL connection, instead of a regular one.

-## `J9ServerStream`
+## `ServerStream`

-There is one instance per compilation thread.
-Instances are created by `ServerStream::serveRemoteCompilationRequests`, a method which loops forever waiting for compilation requests and adding them to the compilation queue using the method `J9CompileDispatcher::compile`.
+Extends `CommunicationStream` to implement an interface for server to communicate with a client.
+There is usually one instance of this object per active server compilation thread, however streams are not permanently attached to any particular thread.
+Instead, they are assigned to compilation entries that can be retrieved from the compilation queue by any thread.

 Accessible on a compilation thread via `TR::CompilationInfo::getStream()`, but beware that a thread local read is performed, so try to avoid calling it in particularly hot code.

-Also stores the client ID, accessible via `J9ServerStream::getClientId`.
+Also stores the client ID, accessible via `ServerStream::getClientId()`.

-## TODO

-Add documentation describing implementation of `Message` and `MessageBuffer` classes.